susanna-m-weber/maze_game/README.md

 - Teleportation square: Green square to teleport the avatar the location of the corresponding square
 - Power-up: Pink square that lets you destroy wall blocks to move through the mae more easily.
 - Locked door: Collect the key and go to the yellow door square to win the game!
+- Descriptive text: Description of tiles and game state are shown in the upper right-hand corner.

 ## Algorithms